Sketching Word Vectors Through Hashing: Evaluation

-We report results from empirical evaluations in both intrinsic and extrinsic setups.
-Besides an intrinsic evaluation using word relatedness tests, we report results when the method is used for training a neural-based part-of-speech tagger.
+We report results from empirical evaluations in both `intrinsic' and `extrinsic' setups.
+Besides an intrinsic evaluation (i.e., using word vectors obtained by our hash-based method in semantic similarity tests), we report results when these vectors are used as input for training neural networks.

+To ease replication of results reported in this section, unless otherwise stated, we use \citepos{polyglot:2013:ACL-CoNLL} tokenized Wikipedia dumps for training,\footnote{Available for download from \url{https://sites.google.com/site/rmyeid/projects/polyglot}.} and choose context-windows of size 10+10 to collect co-occurrence counts.

+In all the tasks, as baselines, we use word vectors built using the \textsc{word2vec CBOW} algorithm\footnote{Codes obtained from \url{http://word2vec.googlecode.com/svn/trunk/}.} as well as \textsc{GloVe}\footnote{Obtained from \url{https://nlp.stanford.edu/projects/glove/}, v.
+1.2.}, for which we set vector dimensionality to 500.\footnote{Put aside its impact on the required time for training, for our input corpus and the targeted tests, we observed that using a dimensionality larger than 500 has an adverse effect on results obtained from both algorithms.} For both models, we stop training after three epochs, and set minimum vocab frequency threshold to 5; the remaining hyperparameters are left to default values.
+For these vectors, we use cosine as the similarity estimator.